 - Stephen created in 1997, and guided for ten years Notschool.net, at the time a uniquely effective project to re-engage children excluded from school by behaviour or circumstances;

-- In 2003 Stephen led the creation of the remarkable on-line, work placed, research based, undergraduate degree ultraversity, variants of which are running in a number of UK universities today.
+- In 2003 Stephen led the creation of the remarkable on-line, work placed, research based, undergraduate degree ultraversity, variants of which are running in a number of universities today.

 Stephen's learning design work extends beyond the virtual.
 Pioneering designs in the UK "Classrooms of Tomorrow" project (see Ingenium), much work in the UK Building Schools for the Future initiative, pivotal research for CABE and RIBA on schools design and more have led to Stephen being in considerable demand to transform physical learning spaces.

 Much of Stephen's work is on-the-ground, practical project based.
 Around the world a string of innovative schools are proud to trace their remarkable progress back to his direct involvement.
 Complementing the work designing on-line communities, Stephen is at the heart of a global revolution in physical learning space design, with a string of major new projects worldwide.